 Property 5 covers approximately 91,350 ha and is located approximately 50 km north of Hughenden and straddles the Desert Uplands and Einasleigh Uplands Bioregions (refer to Figure 5-1 for the general location).
 Southern parts of this property are potentially going to be used for a range of other activities but an approximate 20,000 ha area in the northern portion was investigated as part this BOMS.
-Using the predictive habitat mapping criteria within Attachment E of the SEIS, a desktop investigation indicates the property supports a range of MSES vegetation communities and ecological values that have the potential to provide environmental offsets for a number of MNES impacted by the Project (subject to field validation of vegetation and habitat present).
+Using the predictive habitat mapping criteria within EIS Supplement (Volume 4 Attachment E Revised MNES Report, section 18.3.8 and tables 18-22 and 18-23), a desktop investigation indicates the property supports a range of MSES vegetation communities and ecological values that have the potential to provide environmental offsets for a number of MNES impacted by the Project (subject to field validation of vegetation and habitat present).

 This property includes a mix of single and mixed vegetation polygons that comprise of concern and least concern remnant RE, high-value regrowth (HVR), and non-remnant vegetation.
 Approximately 14 remnant and HVR REs are within the norther offset investigation area and these vegetation communities could provide potential habitat for the koala.
-Approximately 13 of these remnant and HVR communities also provide potential habitat for the black-throated finch and the pigeon.
+Approximately 13 of these remnant and HVR communities also provide potential habitat for the black-throated finch, Painted honeyeater and the pigeon.
 The remnant and HVR communities throughout the property occur on a range of landzones including those that are typically provide the sandy, gravelly soils that can support a range of habitat communities including those for the for the black-throated finch and the pigeon (i.e. land zones 3, 5, 8 and 10).